Skip to content

 Area charts show magnitude with filled shapes, usually under a line or across stacked layers, so they emphasize both trend and accumulated bands; this family includes simple area charts, stacked area charts, and streamgraph-style variants.
 They are most useful when you want viewers to see changing totals or composition over time, though they trade away some comparison precision compared with line graphs and bar charts.

 Dataface area charts use a small set of top-level shorthand fields together with style.
 In most cases, you only need query, type: area, x, and y to get started.
-The most important difference from line graphs is that color often creates stacked filled bands, so area charts are especially useful when total accumulation or composition carries meaning.
+Adding color creates overlapping semi-transparent series by default — use style.stack: "zero" (or true) to switch to stacked bands.
+Area charts are especially useful when total accumulation or composition carries meaning.

 A chart's control surface is the full set of authored properties available on a single chart.
 In Dataface, that surface is primarily top-level chart fields plus typed style objects.